 - A specific element of German income tax law is the progression clause (Progressionsvorbehalt).
 This is relevant for some types of income which are not directly subject to income tax, e.g. unemployment benefits I. Even though these incomes are not included in the tax base, they are included in the base used to determine the tax bracket of the progressive income tax schedule.
 This way these incomes may increase the income tax rate used for the other income sources which are subject to the income tax. - Up until the end of 2008, income from capital and income from employment were taxed at the same rate in Germany.
 There was a withholding tax prepayment ("Kapitalertragsteuer"), collected at source.
 Since 2009 and until the present, a final withholding tax on capital income ("Abgeltungssteuer") has been implemented, with a flat tax rate of 25% on capital income exceeding an allowance that is collected at source. - Taxes on income from dependent employment are collected at source, i.e. directly at the employer every month, in the form of pay-roll tax ("Lohnsteuer").
 Monthly income is also the reference figure for most of the means-tested benefits in German benefit law.
 Usually a past time frame of three to 24 months is applied, where monthly income may not exceed specific thresholds, on average.
 As pay-roll taxes are not final in Germany, it is common to file income tax returns in order to apply tax allowances and deductions.
 This is usually done altogether at the end of the year (or even in the following year). - There is no systematic statutory indexation of tax schedules and benefit levels to inflation in general in Germany.
 Tax schedules and benefit levels are rather adjusted irregularly by discretionary policies, usually in the framework of broad tax reforms.
 This holds especially for the income tax schedule.
 The current pension value ("Rentenwert"), which represents the current old-age pension claims for one year of average contributions and determines the basis for the level of old-age pensions, is adjusted annually according to the growth rate of gross earnings from dependent employees.
-The annual growth rate of the "Rentenwert" in turn determines the annual adjustment of the basic benefit rate for "unemployment benefits II" (see below).
+The basic benefit rate for unemployment benefits II and social assistance is adjusted annually through an inflation index calculated for a basket of goods and services which are determined by law to be necessary to cover basic needs.